Fire Magus Hestia Bygate (a.k.a. Mad Magus Hestia, Hestia of Yamato, Mt. Tarkaal's Witch, Destroyer of Estverde)

 The Bonfire Shrine

-A shrine dedicated to the Eternal Flame of Lumina Aka, and also a recognized mage academy of the Middle Lands.
+A shrine dedicated to the Eternal Flame of Lumina Aka, and also a recognized magus academy of the Middle Lands.
+(405 Words)

 The Middle Lands